On this page, you will find the steps required to download, install and test Broadsign Control API for a PHP integration.

 Note: If you are working on Ubuntu Linux 16.04, you will need to install php-mbstring:

 sudo apt-get install php-mbstring

 Note: If you are installing PHP on Windows, you will need some extra configuration to get HTTPS support; otherwise, you will receive this error message: "SSL support is not available in this build".
 This is a well-known problem (solution).

 When integrating with Broadsign Control API in production, we recommend a cryptographic certificate and key.

-You must install them on the client machine that is associated with a user — with appropriate privileges — in Broadsign Control Administrator.
+You must install them on the client machine that is associated with a user — with proper privileges — in Broadsign Control Administrator.
 For auditing and security reasons, it is best to create a new user solely for use with Broadsign Control API.
-Simply add a new user through Broadsign Control Administrator, choose an arbitrary password and assign the appropriate privileges.
+Simply add a new user through Broadsign Control Administrator, choose an arbitrary password and assign the proper privileges.